Magewire-Driven Forms in Hyva Checkout

 </type>

 The Magewire component must be registered in the checkout layout to appear on the page.
-This example demonstrates registering the Guest Details component in the checkout layout:
+This layout XML block registers the Guest Details component and links it to the Magewire-driven form template:

 <!-- File: view/frontend/layout/hyva_checkout_components.xml -->